Gets the primary clipboard of the widget.

 Gets whether the widget would like any available extra horizontal space.

-than this function, to see whether a widget, or any of its children,
+rather than this function, to see whether any of its children,

 has the expand flag set.
 If any child of a widget wants to